olszewskista/olszewskista/README.md

 👀 I’m interested in ...
 🌱 I’m currently studying
 💞️ I’m looking for IT internships.
+🤔 I’m looking for IT internships.
 📫 How to reach me:

 -->

-- 👋 Hi, I’m @olszewskista.
+- 👋 Hi, I’m Stanisław Olszewski.
 - 👀 I’m interested in ...
 - 🌱 I’m currently studying computer science at University of Gdańsk.
-- 🤔 I’m looking for IT internships.
 - 📫 How to reach me:
 - @: olszewski.sta@gmail.com